Marcus-UK/CV/README.md

 - Worked in a busy call centre dealing with high volumes of customer billing queries.
 - Developed a highly professional phone manner.
-- Played a key role in conducting a survey of customer water usage habits.
-This consisted of contacting customers to convince them of the benefits of survey participation.

 **Various Roles** (2007 to 2011)